af60f75b/neo4j_open_source_android_apps/README.md

 When running the container for the first time, data gets imported into the graph database.
 This can take several seconds.
 Subsequent starts with an existing database in a mapped volume skip the importing step.

+## Usage

+You can access the Neo4j web-interface at `http://localhost:7474` and connect _Gopher_ clients to `bolt://localhost:7687`.

+Alternatively, a  _Cypher_ shell can be run with the `bin/cypher-shell` command once a container is running.
+Use the container ID returned by the `docker run` command or find it out with `docker ps`.

+    $ docker run <...>  # As above
+    6455917a2532b0c9bc335f93568022bd66c6dd4208f16b29b7f8b14b9418238b
+    $ docker exec --interactive --tty 6455917a2532b0c9bc335f93568022bd66c6dd4208f16b29b7f8b14b9418238b bin/cypher-shell

 When logging in for the first time, a new password needs to be set.
 Log-in with username `neo4j` and password `neo4j` to set a new password.
 [This step can be skipped by setting a default password or disabling authentication.](http://neo4j.com/docs/operations-manual/current/installation/docker/#docker-overview).

-You can access the Neo4j web-interface at `http://localhost:7474` and connect _Gopher_ clients to `bolt://localhost:7687`.

 ![Neo4j Web Interface](https://github.com/af60f75b/neo4j_open_source_android_apps/raw/master/doc/img/neo4jwebinterface.png)